Consensys/ethereum-developer-tools-list/README.md

     * should be consulted before creating own, untested, solutions
     * usage is described in [Dapp-a-day 1-10](https://steemit.com/@nikolai) and [Dapp-a-day 11-25](https://steemit.com/@nexusdev)
 * [OpenZeppelin: An open framework of reusable and secure smart contracts in the Solidity language.](http://zeppelin-solidity.readthedocs.io/en/latest/)
+    * Likely the most widely-used libraries and smart contracts
     * Similar to Dappsys, more integrated into Truffle framework
     * [Blog about Best Practices with Security Audits](https://medium.com/zeppelin-blog)
 * [Advanced Workshop with Assembly](https://github.com/androlo/solidity-workshop)